Skip to main content

 • Question: "How much is the Ray-Ban Meta?"

-• 62% Likely: "$399" (Statistically common price for gadgets).
+• 62% Likely: "$399" (statistically common gadget price).

-• 33% Likely: "$449" (Alternative guess).
+• 33% Likely: "$449" (alternative guess).

-• 5% Likely: "$549" (The actual truth).
+• 5% Likely: "$549" (the actual truth).

 • Result: The AI selects $399 because it fits the pattern better than the truth.